-By the end of 2014 our Foundation will have contributed over \$2.0 million to 158 salmon conservation projects across five provinces.
-This has been possible because of the confidence and support of the Government of Canada in creating the Atlantic Salmon Endowment Fund. then vesting our Foundation with the responsibility to prudently manage the fund to preserve its capital while ensuring that conservation funding is made available to community groups.
-We take these responsibilities very seriously and that's why, working with our many partners, we'll eventually reach our shared goals.
+All of this good news has been possible based on the confidence and support of the Government of Canada first, in creating the Atlantic Salmon Endowment Fund, then in vesting the fund with this Foundation.
+We take very seriously the dual responsibilities of prudently managing the trust fund investments to preserve its capital, and in ensuring that conservation funding is made available to community groups.
+Importantly, that's why, working with our many partners, we shall eventually reach our shared goals of maintaining and strengthening wild Atlantic salmon populations in Atlantic Canada and Quebec.

-The annual Business Plan is an important tool in helping us realize our vision and our goals, working with our many stakeholders and supporters.
+The annual Business Plan is an important tool in helping us realize our vision and our goals, by working with and supporting the efforts of our many stakeholders.
 It articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
 We are very proud to be a performance-based organization.
 We rely on recipients of our grants to measure and report their performance to us in meeting project objectives.
 It's a new approach in the salmon conservation world, but thanks to our recipient groups, our partners and our volunteers it's working extremely well.